poole/lanyon/_posts/2017-07-14-abundance-mindset-concurrency.md

 The pbr renderer could, internally, start as many goroutines as it needs to quickly render an image, without ever exposing that to the user.
 In Go, I can have as much concurrency as I want!
-Concurrency isn't tied to a single thread or CPU.
+It isn't tied to a single thread or CPU.

 Go developers approach concurrency with an abundance mindset.